 Here you have it.

-To put simply, make sure your tech is up to date.
+To put it simply, make sure your tech is up to date.
 While shooting analog is awesome, there is no way you can hand down your camera to another person and expect stunning photos.
 With digital cameras, if you are opting out of phone-taken selfies, your best bet will be getting a wrap-leg tripod, have a camera syncing with your phone to adjust exposure, and if nothing else works, a good intuition on people’s photography skills.

 Have fun while capturing your stay!